 CCL Label is the leading global producer of innovative label solutions for consumer product marketing companies in the personal care, food & beverage, household chemical and promotional segments of the industry, and also supplies regulated labels to major pharmaceutical, healthcare and industrial chemical customers.
 CCL Design supplies long-life, high performance labels and other products to automotive, electronics and durable goods companies.
-CCL Secure supplies polymer bank note substrate, pressure sensitive stamps, passports and other security documents to government institutions.
+CCL Secure supplies polymer banknote substrate, pressure sensitive stamps, passports and other security documents to government institutions.
 The Segment's product lines include pressure sensitive, shrink sleeve, stretch sleeve, in-mould, precision printed and die cut metal and plastic components, expanded content labels, pharmaceutical instructional leaflets, graphic security features and plastic tubes.

-CCL now operates 124 plants globally, which includes 30 manufacturing plants in North America, two plants in Canada, one in Puerto Rico and 27 in the United States.
+CCL now operates 130 plants globally, which includes 32 manufacturing plants in North America, two plants in Canada, one in Puerto Rico and 29 in the United States.

-In Europe, the CCL Segment now operates 46 manufacturing plants, three plants in Austria, three in Denmark, five in France, eleven in Germany, one in Hungary, three in Italy, one in the Netherlands, one in Poland, five in Russia, one in Switzerland, one in Turkey and eleven in the United Kingdom.
+In Europe, the CCL Segment now operates 48 manufacturing plants, two plants in Austria, three in Denmark, four in France, 11 in Germany, one in Hungary, three in Italy, two in the Netherlands, two in Poland, six in Russia, one in Switzerland, one in Turkey and 11 in the United Kingdom.

-In Latin America, the CCL Segment operates nine plants, four in Mexico, four in Brazil and one in Chile.
+In Latin America, the CCL Segment operates 13 plants, seven in Mexico, four in Brazil, one in Argentina and one in Chile.

-In Asia, the CCL Segment now operates 39 manufacturing plants, five plants in Australia, fourteen plants in China, one in Egypt, one in India, one in Japan, one in Korea, three in Malaysia, one in New Zealand, one in Oman, one in Pakistan, one in the Philippines, one in Saudi Arabia, one in Singapore, one in South Africa, four in Thailand, one in United Arab Emirates and one in Vietnam.
+In Asia, the CCL Segment now operates 37 manufacturing plants, five plants in Australia, 13 plants in China, one in Egypt, one in Israel, one in Japan, one in Korea, three in Malaysia, one in New Zealand, one in Oman, one in Pakistan, one in the Philippines, one in Saudi Arabia, one in Singapore, one in South Africa, three in Thailand, one in United Arab Emirates and one in Vietnam.